mattermost/docs/source/developer/fx-guidelines.rst

 **Feedback on action:**

-The user should be notified about the action he performed along with any implications associated with it.
+User should be notified about the action they perform along with any implications associated with them.

   Example 1:
     "Settings are saved but will be applied after a server restart"